 3-5 Grade Lesson Plans – Students explore the science of food with these inquiry-based lesson plans.
 Each lesson plan includes student worksheets and literature connections.

-Middle and High School Resources – For these grades farm to school lends itself to looking at a broader view of agriculture.
+For middle and high school grades farm to school lends itself to looking at a broader view of agriculture.
 It often includes topics such as industrial vs. small scale food systems, public health, environmental impacts of agriculture, and food equity issues.
-The resources linked on this page were curated by a member of our team who is a former high school science teacher.